YSO Online Signup

 24. How do I renew my subscription?

-A. Log into the school using your same username & password that you used before
+A. On a desktop or laptop computer, log into the school using your same username & password that you used before

 B. Click on "Buy Subscription"

 C. Click on "Use a Credit Card"

 D. Fill in the form & hit "Submit Order"-- please make sure to select Package as "$25 Monthly Recurring" from the drop down menu at the top of form.
 If this is not selected, your order will not process.

 25. How do I update my billing/payment information?